JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-publish-lib-setup.md

 ```

 Note that the Android Gradle Library plugin doesn't support product flavors and build variants, streamlining configuration.
-One of the consequences is that you need to opt in to create test source sets and configurations, for example:
+As a result, you need to opt in to create test source sets and configurations.
+For example:

 ```kotlin
 kotlin {